 Which genres do you avoid, or do not like reading at all?

 Romance is a genre that I do not like at all, and when I say romance I mainly mean things that lean towards Erotica.
-I also do not read Chick-Literature, and most young adult contemporaries.
+I also do not read most young adult contemporaries.

 Are you a young adult literature blog?